cvxpy/GSOC2022/README.md

 #### Project mentors and support

 You'll be supported by CVXPY's four project maintainers and other active CVXPY contributors.
-For accountability purposes, you can consider Riley Murray and [INSERT HERE] your "main" mentors.
+For accountability purposes, you can consider Riley Murray and Steven Diamond your "main" mentors.
 You can also get support
 from a larger group of people by posting on the Developer channel of the [CVXPY Discord](https://discord.gg/4urRQeGBCr).